postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 `pm.variables` | Use to define a local variable. | `pm.variables.set("variable_key", "variable_value");`
 `unset` | You can use `unset` to remove a variable. | `pm.environment.unset("variable_key");`

-> If you have Viewer access but not Editor access to an environment, your script code will affect the current value but won't be synced or shared with your team.
+> If you don't have Editor access to an environment, your script code will affect the current value but won't be synced or shared with your team.

 For instructions on how to use variables in pre-request or test scripts, see [Using variables in scripts](#using-variables-in-scripts).

+### Specifying variable detail

+You can add and edit variables at any time.
+All you need to include for a new variable is a name.
+You can choose to supply an initial value, but you can also set it later, including from scripts.
+Use the checkbox to the left of a variable to activate or deactivate a variable.

+Initial values are shared when you share a collection or environment.
+Current values are local and not synced or shared.
+See [Sharing and persisting data](#sharing-and-persisting-data) for more on local versus synced variables.

 ## Using variables

-You can use double curly braces to reference variables throughout the Postman user interface.
+You can use double curly braces to reference variables throughout Postman.
 For example, to reference a variable named "username" in your request auth settings, you would use the following syntax with double curly braces around the name:

 ```js
 {{username}}